sigrennesmetropole/rudi_producer_node/README.md

 for the rudi-media modules.
 The location is specified in configuration file.
 The system has been tested using the MongoDB version 3.9.

+Several modules require an access to public or private mongo-db database.
+The DB is mandatory only for the API module.
+The installation was validated using the MongoDB system version 3.9.

 * * *

 ### Current deployment